-Dr. Vigna adds, "The failure of acute care hospitals to provide flap closure for patients with deep Stage III and Stage IV bedsores results in an unreasonable risk of malnutrition, recurrent sepsis, resistant hospital-acquired infections, and death.
-It has been known for decades that these patients require flap surgery or face up to a 20% risk of death within one year."
+Dr. Vigna adds, "The failure of acute care hospitals to provide flap closure for patients with deep

+Stage III and Stage IV bedsores causes an unreasonable risk of malnutrition, recurrent sepsis, resistant hospital acquired infections, and death.
+It has been known for decades that these patients require flaps or face up to a 20% risk of death at 1-year."

-Dr. Vigna concludes, "We are seeing cases where acute care hospitals are discharging patients who have suffered deep tissue injuries to nursing homes.
-Many LTAC providers are knowingly offering ineffective care, billing for services without plastic surgery consultation, and exposing patients to serious risks such as sepsis, recurrent sepsis, hospital-acquired infections, osteomyelitis, malnutrition, and death.
+Dr. Vigna concludes, "We are exploring cases in which acute care hospitals are discharging patients who have suffered deep tissue injuries to nursing homes.
+Kindred Hospitals, Select Medical, Vibra Healthcare, and other LTAC providers are knowingly offering ineffective care, billing for ineffective services without plastic surgery consultation, and exposing patients to risks, including sepsis, recurrent sepsis, hospital acquired infections, osteomyelitis, malnutrition, and death.
 Flap closure is the standard of care."

 Greg Vigna, MD, JD, is a national malpractice attorney who has managed hundreds of patients with serious bedsores pre-flap and post-flap.
 He is available for legal consultation for families and patients who have suffered decubitus ulcers due to poor nursing care at hospitals, nursing homes, or assisted living facilities.
-The Vigna Law Group, along with Ben C. Martin, Esq., of the Ben Martin Law Group, a Dallas, Texas national pharmaceutical injury law firm, jointly prosecute hospital and nursing home neglect cases that result in bedsores nationwide on a non-exclusive basis.
+The Vigna Law Group along, with Ben C. Martin, Esq., of the Martin Law Group, a Dallas, Texas national pharmaceutical injury law firm, jointly prosecute hospital and nursing home neglect cases that result in bedsores nationwide on a non-exclusive basis.